MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### Use builtin photo viewer

-If checked the the internal photo viewer will be used, if not checked the app will attempt to use a suitable 3rd party app on your device.
+If checked the internal photo viewer will be used, if not checked the app will attempt to use a suitable 3rd party app on your device.
 Default: _on_.

 ### Use the MediaStore